diegomura/react-pdf/.changeset/orange-moons-chew.md

 '@react-pdf/layout': minor
 ---

-Nested page break support.
-Unwrappable content to wrap if capable when it doesn't fit within a page.
+- Nested page break support for views.
+- Fallback behavior for unwrappable content to wrap if it is a wrappable component (View / Text) when it doesn't fit within a page.
+Content will start on next page.